TommyX12/darknet-cpp-wrapper/README.md

 # Darknet C++ Wrapper
-A small C++ wrapper for pjreddie/darknet detector (yolo v2), for use in UTAT project.
+A small C++ wrapper for detecting objects using pjreddie/darknet detector (yolo v2), for use in UTAT project.

 # Installation:
 1. **Download and make sure you can compile and run darknet yolo. <br/>**